MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationBrandingLocalization.md

 ## SYNOPSIS
 Read the properties and relationships of an organizationalBrandingLocalization object.
 To retrieve a localization branding object, specify the value of id in the URL.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaOrganizationBrandingLocalization](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationBrandingLocalization?view=graph-powershell-beta)

 ## SYNTAX